Garmin InReach Explorer+ Review: A Deep Dive

-At around 1 o’clock in the morning the creaking of tent poles woke me.
+At around 1 o’clock in the morning, the creaking of tent poles woke me.
 Stormy howls battered my tent, distorting and straining the material.
-Sleep was intermittent, my fears of tent collapse amplified by every turbulent gust of wind.
+Sleep was intermittent, and my fears of tent collapse were amplified by every turbulent gust of wind.

 Nothing in my pre-trip weather forecast had suggested a storm of any magnitude.